vn971/timeplot/README.md

 TimePlot -- personal activity tracker & graph plotter.

-It could help you properly bill customers for freelance tasks, visualize your performance and possibly help finding out how certain things impact your computer work.
+It could help you properly bill customers for freelance tasks, visualize your performance or possibly help finding out how certain things impact your computer work.
 Or maybe just draw cool graphs.;D

 ## Usage